drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### SAR Analyses
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The binding of the dioxobenzothiazole series can be interpreted in the light the known bidentate hydrogen-bond binding with the conserved kinase hinge.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/sar-analyses-42b59eb1'><i class='fa fa-play' aria-hidden='true'></i></button>The binding of the dioxobenzothiazole series can be interpreted in the light the known bidentate hydrogen-bond binding with the conserved kinase hinge.
 This model provides a basis for understanding the SAR in this series and clarifies why it was not possible to find more potent analogs: the problem is due to steric and polar repulsions between the nitrogen atom of the thiazole and the carbonyl of the hinge for all the analogs prepared.
 Note that another scaffold containing an N-H group instead of an sp<sup>2</sup> nitrogen atom may lead to more potent compounds.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[bidentate]: Having two anchorage points